cloro

 Do Sites That Block GPTBot Get Cited Less by ChatGPT?

 Blocking GPTBot in your robots.txt stops OpenAI from crawling your site for training.
-A worried question follows: does it also stop ChatGPT from citing you?
+Does it also stop ChatGPT from citing you?
 We cross-referenced the AI-crawler rules of 1,058 of the web's most-cited and most-visible domains against how often each one actually gets cited in ChatGPT and Perplexity answers.

 Published July 6, 2026 · cloro citation corpus × robots.txt crawl · 1,058 domains, 88% fetched